 Benefits of institutional membership of the Race Equality Charter

-Support and transform race equality in your institution with membership of the Race Equality Charter, benefiting your institution.
+Support and transform race equality in your institution with membership of the Race Equality Charter.

 - Members can apply for institutional Race Equality Charter awards recognizing their race equality efforts and progress.

 - The charter supports institutional efforts to increase attainment rates, improve continuation rates and employability outcomes for minority ethnic students.

 - Achieve your race equality objectives, evidence your commitment to equality and diversity, and meet your legal and regulatory obligations.